TutorialDoctor/Software_Development/README.md

 - This is intended for beginners who want to dive into the software development industry.

 - For an easy start, you can use the [Brackets IDE](http://brackets.io) to practice Python.
 There is an extenssion that allows you to run Python and Ruby scripts.
 To download, go to File/Extension Manager within Brackets and search "Python."
-The link to the reop is [here](https://github.com/jadbox/brackets-integrated-development).
+The link to the repository for the extension is [here](https://github.com/jadbox/brackets-integrated-development).
 As a note, this extension cannot use the raw_input() and input() functions.

 - This is a work in progress.
 Hope it helps.